-Forexearlywarning has a real time currency strength meter with live, real time signals that requires no programming by the end user, and the strength readings are very easy to interpret.
+Forexearlywarning has an accurate currency strength meter with live, real time signals that requires no programming by the end user, and the strength readings are very easy to interpret.
 It is called The Forex Heatmap®.
-It detects strong and weak individual currencies in real time, and has a built in alert systems for 8 currencies and 28 pairs.
+It detects strong and weak individual currencies in real time, and it has several built in alert systems for 8 currencies and 28 pairs.

 The Forex Heatmap® forex heatmap is an example of a real time currency strength meter with second by second updates.
-It is a server/web based meter so a trader does not have to have any programming skills at all to use it, just plug and play.
-It displays on a web page or any browser, tablet, or mobile phone.
-This currency strength meter is not an app, it is web based and works fine on Android and IOS mobile operating systems, like an IPhone or Ipad.
-The readings on our meter are accurate to 0.01% of the price movement, very high precision.
+It is a server/web based meter so the end user trader does not have to have any programming skills at all to use it.
+The heatmap displays on a web page or any browser, tablet, or mobile phone.
+This currency strength meter is not an app, it is web based, but works fine on Android and IOS mobile operating systems, like an IPhone or Ipad.
+The readings on this meter are accurate to 0.01% of the price movement, very high precision.

 Currency Strength Meter, Easy To Interpret

 Here is a screenshot of one of the 8 currencies in our currency strength meter, The Forex Heatmap®.
-This is the Canadian Dollar (CAD) pairs.
-The meter shown is for the main trading session, we also have one for the Asian session for each currency.
-Clearly, the CAD had consistent strength across all pairs.
-This meter also specified the CAD/JPY as the primary pair to trade, since there was slight JPY weakness also in the market.
+This is the Australian Dollar (AUD) pairs.
+The meter shown is for the main trading session, we also have one for the Asian trading session for each currency.
+Clearly, the AUD has consistent weakness across all 7 pairs on the meter.
+This meter also specified the EUR/AUD as one of the the primary pairs to trade, since there was slight EUR strength also in the market.

 Most forex trading signals are difficult to interpret, but with The Forex Heatmap®, even beginner forex traders can interpret how to buy and sell 28 pairs in real time.
-This consistent CAD strength and CAD/JPY buy signal caused strong movement on this pair.
-Movements of 1% or more on any pair is a large movement, up to 125 pips on pairs like the CAD/JPY.
-Movement cycles of over 200 pips in one trading session are possible on many pairs out of the 28 on the meter.
+This consistent AUD weakness and EUR/AUD buy signal caused strong movement on this pair.
+Movements of 1% or more on any pair is a large movement, up to 100 pips on pairs like the EUR/AUD.
+Movement cycles of over 200 pips in one trading session are possible on many pairs out of the 28 listed on the meter.

-Here is another example currency strength meter signal, and this time you can see how the pair moved also.
+Here is another example currency strength meter signal, and this time you can see how the pairs moved also.
 The GBP was consolidating, then started to drop in the main trading session.
 The other currencies were neutral on the meter, so every single GBP pair had nice movements based on GBP weakness.
 The GBP pairs are volatile.
-The GBP/AUD selloff was about over 200 pips in less than 8 hours, and all 7 GBP pairs combines movement was over 1000 pips.
+The GBP/AUD sell off was about over 200 pips in less than 8 hours, and all 7 GBP pairs combines movement was over 1000 pips.

 This is the kind of results traders are looking for.
-Easy to read signals and lots of pips on the more volatile pairs.
+Easy to read signals and lots of pips on the more volatile pairs, and 28 pairs total.

-This Currency Strength Meter Has Built In Alerts
+Combine This Currency Strength Meter With Alert Systems

-Combine The Currency Strength Meter With A Complete Trading System
+Combine The Currency Strength Meter With Trading System Components

-If you use our high precision currency strength meter on any trade entry, you will likely increase your trading accuracy and pip totals.
+This accurate, live, high precision currency strength meter will provide traders with better trade entries.
+Traders will likely increase their trading accuracy and pip totals.
 But if you use the meter to enter a trade on a pair that is trending, you now have a chance to hold on to the trade until the trend is over.
 Using the meter as part of a complete, trend based trading system is the best approach.
 If a trader analyzes the market carefully with multiple time frame analysis, they will know if any trade entry is an intraday trade (day trade), swing trade or position/trend trade.
 If you set up our free forex trend indicators for monitoring market trends , then you can categorize your trades by trading style.

-We believe that all forex traders should use a currency strength meter on all of their trade entries.
+We believe that all forex traders should use aa accurate, real time currency strength meter on all of their trade entries.
 We believe that The Forex Heatmap® is the best currency strength meter available to retail traders, with the most advanced features.
 Also, the signals are easy to interpret, even for beginner forex traders.
-When a trader uses a strength meter as part of complete, trend based trading system, then it unlocks the full profit potential of 8 currencies and 28 pairs.
+When a trader uses a currency strength meter as part of complete, trend based trading system, then it unlocks the full profit potential of 8 currencies and 28 pairs.